ejgreene/ccr-sas/README.md

      seed=22571);
 ```

-This usage information is lifted from the macro comments; a more user-friendly article has been accepted for publication in the _Journal of Statistical Software_ and will be posted here when it's out.
+This usage information is lifted from the macro comments; for a more user-friendly article, see the _Journal of Statistical Software_ article, `E Greene CCR paper.pdf`.

 ```SAS
 /****************************/